 Alpha 1 Antitrypsin Deficiency

 Alpha 1 Antitrypsin deficiency is a genetic disorder which is characterized by defects in the production of Alpha 1 antityrpsin which results in reduction of the levels of antitrypsin in the blood and the lungs.
 There are different forms and degrees of severity of this deficiency disorder and depend upon the gene.
-However, in most cases the abnormal antitrypsin tends to get deposited on the liver cells which in turn can result in liver disorders

 Alpha 1 Antitrypsin Deficiency Treatment